 North Carolina is the birthplace of the American outdoor drama, entertaining theatergoers under the stars since 1937.
 Since then, opportunities to step back in time surrounded by settings only Mother Nature could provide have expanded across our state and beyond.

-With subjects ranging from a crime of passion to a disappearing colony, here are some dramas to take you outside and back through history this summer.
+With subjects ranging from classic Shakespeare to a disappearing colony, here are some dramas to take you outside and back through history this summer.

 1 The Lost Colony